-by Don Williams on July 6, 2007 in Apple
+by Don Williams on July 6, 2007 in Software

 In the past, customization for OS X has been difficult, if not next to impossible!
 With newer software tools however, it is possible to customize this ever popular modern OS to your liking.
 We examine the claims of several programs that help to make OS X feel like home.

 Though not as cool as ShapeShifter, Sanity Software’s markets a $5 utility called, ‘Visage’ that I really like.
 All Visage does is allow you to customize the boot-up or login screen of OS X, but it is still very cool.
 I have tried doing this the hard way and I am therefore very relieved to see this little app come along.

 It would have spared me a lot of hard work, not only in getting me to modify my log-in screen with a new background picture, Logo or wording, etc., but it would have saved me a lot of time and trouble trying to repair the damage I did by fooling around with the insides of my system folder!
 Children shouldn’t play with matches and idiots shouldn’t play around with their system folders.
 I learned that one the hard way!

 Another nifty free program for changing the icons of folders, applications, documents, etc. is with ‘Finder Icon’.
 Once install this program will have you changing icons on the fly by simply right-clicking on your mouse and cutting and pasting them with out going to the trouble of opening up a bunch of ‘get info’ dialog boxes.
 This program is highly recommended and I personally would feel a little lost with out it.
 Also, its nice to know that it only takes up a measly 7k of space!